 What is the certification training class like?

-PATH classes aren’t just training classes.
+TN KEY classes aren’t just training classes.
 They are decision classes.
-PATH helps prospective foster parents decide whether providing foster care is a fit for them.
+TN KEY helps prospective foster parents decide whether providing foster care is a fit for them.
 As you make that decision, you’ll learn how children grow and develop better in families where they can build lasting relationships.
 You’ll learn about these special kids who have experienced early trauma and the lifelong impact it has on how they feel about themselves, their ability to trust and their willingness to build relationships.
 You’ll explore these core issues in a way that prepares you for this new and complex role… a role that is a lot different than being a child’s birth parent.
 Everything in this training — including the written material, video presentations, in-class assignments, role-plays, class discussions and interactions, as well as the homework — is designed to help you begin to understand these children and develop the skills needed to parent them successfully.

 How long will my foster child stay?